prototyp3-dev/node-recipes/node/node.md

 fly ext supabase create
 ```

-Make sure to add the value of `CARTESI_POSTGRES_ENDPOINT` variable to your environment file.
+Make sure to add the value of `CARTESI_DATABASE_CONNECTION` variable to your environment file.

 You can also use the `fly postgres` to create the database: